Independent Educational Evaluation

 An Independent Educational Evaluation (IEE) is an extended psychoeducational evaluation by a private practitioner requested by a parent when they disagree with the results of a school district assessment.

-The testing battery includes instruments such as the Weschler Intelligence Scale for Children, 5th Edition (WISC-V), the Comprehensive Test of Phonological Processing, 2nd Edition (CTOPP-2), and A Developmental Neuropsychological Assessment (NEPSY-II).
+The testing battery includes instruments such as the Wechsler Intelligence Scale for Children, 5th Edition (WISC-V), the Woodcock-Johnson Tests of Cognitive Abilities, 4th Edition (WJ-IV COG), the Comprehensive Test of Phonological Processing, 2nd Edition (CTOPP-2), and A Developmental Neuropsychological Assessment (NEPSY-II).
 Spanish bilingual IEEs also use the Batería-III Woodcock-Muñoz Normative Update.

 Rating scales such as the Behavior Rating Inventory of Executive Function, 2nd Edition (BRIEF2), Comprehensive Executive Function Inventory (CEFI), Conners Comprehensive Behavior Rating Scales (CBRS), Behavior Assessment System for Children, 3rd Edition (BASC-3), Children's Depression Inventory, 2nd Edition (CDI-2), and Multidimensional Anxiety Scale for Children, 2nd Edition (MASC-2) are included as needed to measure social-emotional functioning, behavior, and executive function.